Complete National Directory

 How often are waiting list statuses updated?

-Section 8 Waitlist scans every housing authority in the United States nightly using AI-powered verification.
+Section 8 Waitlist verifies every housing authority in the United States nightly.
 Statuses are cross-referenced with official PHA portals and legal notices to ensure accuracy.

 Can I apply for Section 8 in multiple states?